kriskbx/gitlab-time-tracker/readme.md

 `total spent` is the total amount of time spent in all issues after filtering.
 It can include times outside the queried time frame. `spent` on the other hand is the total amount of time spent in the given time frame.

+#### Why 'total spent' and 'spent' are showing different amounts.

+gtt can only track time records from notes/comments.
+If you start your issue or merge request with `/spent [time]` in its description, gtt won't take it into consideration (for now).

 ## contributing